 Why I Chose Meiji Collagen Among Other Brands?

-With so many collagen products in the market, why did I choose Meiji Amino Collagen especially since it didn’t produce significant results when I tried it in my 20s?
+With so many collagen products in the market, why did I choose Meiji Collagen especially since it didn’t produce significant results when I tried it in my 20s?

 I bought Meiji due to “tax-free” impulse.
 As you see, I was making payment at a supermarket in Japan when I realized that I was just a few hundred yen short of meeting the minimum sum required for a tax-free purchase (¥5000).
 So, I grabbed a product located near the cashier and which I was familiar with (to quicken the decision-making process).